mattias-jonsson/ansible_role_wincollect_agent_7/README.md

   - `whitelist`: Only forwards events that are explicitly listed.
   - `blacklist`: Prevents the forwarding of listed events to IBM QRadar.
   - `nofilter`: No filtering is applied, and all events from the source are forwarded.
-- `events`: A list of event IDs to be included or excluded, based on the `type` specified.
+- `events`: A list of additional event IDs to be included or excluded, based on the `type` specified.

 #### Example Filter Configuration